zorosmith/upgraded-computing-machine/Welcome file.md

 ### [<span class="octicon octicon-link"></span>](#quickstart)Quickstart

 * * *
-Before run this package,you need to install the CUDA8.0 that has a long progress,and modify the workspace name:
+Before run this package,you need to install the required dependencies

 Git clone the package into your catkin workspace.